 In this video, you'll see three FILTER function examples, to help you get started with this powerful Excel function.
 The written instructions are below the video.

-    The first example shows how to use the FILTER function to create a list of cities in a specific region.
+The first example shows how to use the new FILTER function to create a list of cities in a specific region.

 The 3 arguments in that formula are:

 Note: If you don't use the if_empty argument, and no results are found for the FILTER function, the formula will return a #CALC! error.

 If there are NO records for the selected region, the formula result is two dashes (the if_empty setting).

 However, in the screen shot below there ARE records for the selected region - Southwest

 The cells with formula results are called the Spill Range.

 If any cell in the spill range is selected: